 New business margin has slightly decreased year-on-year due to higher weight in stand-alone life protection compared to credit-linked life protection.
-Overall, change in operating assumptions had a negative impact on VNB.
 Life protection business is largely capital generative with fast payback periods of less than 1 year despite these changes.